datajake1999/Timidity_VSTi/readme.md

 # Credits

 * Tuukka Toivonen and other's, for writing the original version of Timidity.
+* The OpenALSoft project, for the EAXReverb implementation.
 * Y.Nagamidori, for creating GSPlayer.
 * HIMS, for using GSPlayer as the underlying playback engine for media files on their older Braille Sense note takers that ran Windows CE.
 This is how I was introduced to Timidity in the first place, however I didn't know it at the time.
 * Me (Datajake), for writing the VST interface for this synth.
 It is about time someone did so.